Neillzt/Systematic-Evaluation-of-Single-Cell-Foundation-Models/scFoundation/README.md

 Before using the script, please make sure to install the required environment and packages. `scFoundation_environment.yml`

+## Pre-trained Weights

+The pre-trained weights are available for download and should be placed in the `models/` directory.

 ## Script Features

 The provided script includes the following functionalities: